h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 ##### Sharing Playlists, Watchlists, Must-Play Video Games

 As it's always curious to know what other people's top favorite list is.
-Also
+It's also nice to share some _spotify_ playlists with the creative people around the globe!
+Like what you listen to when you work?
+If you listen to any of course.

+Or what are the